List of Sacramento Kings seasons

-This article is a list of seasons completed by the Sacramento Kings of the National Basketball Association (NBA).
-They were formerly known as the Rochester Royals, Cincinnati Royals, the Kansas City-Omaha Kings, and the Kansas City Kings.
+Sacramento Kings of the National Basketball Association (NBA) were formerly known as the Rochester Royals, Cincinnati Royals, the Kansas City–Omaha Kings, and the Kansas City Kings.
 While the Kings were created first as a semiprofessional team in 1923 with the Rochester Seagrams, their professional roots began in 1945 with their arrival in the National Basketball League, where it won the title in their first season.
 They joined the Basketball Association of America in 1948, with the league soon rebranding itself as the NBA.
 The Royals won the NBA title in 1951.
-After reaching the postseason ten times in twelve professional seasons, they moved to Cincinnati, Ohio in 1957.
+After reaching the postseason ten times in twelve professional seasons, they moved to Cincinnati in 1957.
 After fifteen years of mediocrity, they moved to Kansas City, Missouri in 1972, for which they played games in Kansas City and in Omaha, Nebraska.
 After thirteen years of mediocrity, they moved to Sacramento, California in 1986.
 An attempt to change ownership by way of selling the team and moving to Seattle failed in 2013.
 Vivek Ranadivé purchased the team later that year.